sadpotatoes/G6capstone-AI_Education/README.md

 The user will interact with a web-based user interface, where they’ll be asked to label pictures of corn as either healthy or unhealthy.

-Install Steps
+NOTE View README.md as raw inorder to see proper layout, for some reason its wrapping the code and ignoring new lines Install Steps
 Assuming using Visual Studio Code or similar, have python 3 installed and setup and on windows While in project folder open the terminal and run